Negative Confession: Background

+The Negative Confession in the royal household

+The Confession was first subscribed by the King and his courtiers (including Ésme Stewart), hence the name King's Confession.
+The document was drawn up by the minister John Craig and signed on 28 January 1582.

 Reception

-The Confession was first subscribed by the King and his courtiers (including Ésme Stewart), hence the name King's Confession.
-According to Calderwood "almost all citizens of all ranks followed" James in subscribing to the Confession.
+According to David Calderwood, "almost all citizens of all ranks followed" James in subscribing to the Confession.
 The General Assembly of the Church of Scotland approved of it and declared it "a true and Christian Confession to be agreed unto by such as truly profess Christ and his true religion".
 The Church also received orders to prosecute "refusers" and university graduates were required to subscribe to it.
 The Confession was frequently renewed throughout Scotland and John Craig included it in his popular Catechism.

 In 1637 Charles I ordered the use of a new prayer book in Scotland, which was similar to the Anglican Book of Common Prayer.
 This was met with widespread resistance and many Scots believed that Charles's Archbishop of Canterbury, William Laud, was trying to re-introduce Catholic practices.
 Scottish Church leaders took the Negative Confession, with its strident anti-Catholicism, as their inspiration in the campaign against Charles's ecclesiastical policies.
 In 1638 Archibald Johnston and Alexander Henderson reprinted the Confession in the National Covenant, which was signed across Scotland.

 In 1831 Edward Irving said the Confession "is one of the most nervous protestations against the Papacy that was ever penned".
 The 19th-century Protestant theologian Philip Schaff called it "the most fiercely anti-Popish of all Confessions".
 In 1902 W. L. Mathieson spoke of "that exhaustive execration of all things papal which the Presbyterians of the next century were content to revive as the confession of their faith".
 Hugh Pope in the Catholic Encyclopedia described it as the "most violent condemnation of Papistry that ever issued from a Calvinistic pen".